jlevy/og-equity-compensation/README.md

 or ultimately [worth nothing](#growth-and-risk), and taxes and the costs of exercise, if they apply, may not be recouped.
-Even when a company is doing well, an employee may suffer [catastrophic tax pitfalls](#tax-dangers) because they didn’t fully anticipate the tax consequences.
+Even when a company is doing well, an employee may suffer [catastrophic tax pitfalls](#tax-dangers) because they didn’t anticipate the tax consequences.

 Understanding the technicalities of equity compensation does not guarantee that fortune will smile upon you as warmly as it did [the early hires](#history-and-significance) of